 The fair values of the Company's receivables, accounts payable and accrued liabilities, and due to related parties approximate their carrying values because of the short-term nature of these instruments.
-The fair values of reclamation bonds also approximate their carrying values.
+The fair values of reclamation bonds, and reclamation liabilities also approximate their carrying values.